 What legal fees do you charge for Probate?

 We generally follow the suggested guideline from the Law Society of Alberta for Core Legal Services.
-I am available for anyone who wants a free initial consult, where I can discuss our fees and answer questions.
+I am available for anyone who wants an initial consult, where I can discuss our fees and answer questions.

 Mirror Wills are typically set up by husbands and wives.
 If the husband dies, everything goes to the wife and vice versa.
 If both die, everything goes to the children.
 Mirror Wills are very common and are fine so long as the couple stays married, but if they decide to separate, the Will should be updated.